j-pettit/useful-scripts/README.md

 - If you want to be added as a collaborator, just let me know!

 ### Scripts
+- `archive_files.py` - archive a file or folder using the zip format.
 - `pdf_extract.py` - extract text from a PDF file, accuracy depends on the quality and encoding of the PDF.
 Uses `PyPDF2`, `pyperclip`.
 - `pdf_join.py` - merge multiple PDFs into a single file.
 Uses `PyPDF2`.
 - `pdf_split.py` - split a PDF file into multiple files.
 Uses `PyPDF2`.